 In a civil case, a dispute between private individuals or corporations is decided impartially by a court.
-The matter may pertain e.g. to tort liability, inheritance disputes, the cancellation of a transaction or the rent for an apartment.
+The matter may pertain, for example, to tort liability, inheritance disputes, the cancellation of a transaction or the rent for an apartment.
 The district court makes enforceable decisions also in matters pertaining to undisputed demands for payment or evictions.

 A civil case becomes pending when a written application for a summons is delivered by the plaintiff to the registry of the district court.
 The application for a summons may also be filed electronically.

-The application for a summons must contain the name of the court, the names of the plaintiff and defendant, the attorneys and the witnesses, as well as their contact information.
+The application for a summons must contain the name of the court, the names of the plaintiff and the defendant, the legal counsels and the witnesses, and their contact information.

-A court charge will be collected from the plaintiff in a civil case.
-If the party cannot bear the costs of court proceedings, these may under certain circumstances be covered from state funds (legal aid).
+A court fee will be charged from the plaintiff in a civil case.
+If the party cannot bear the costs of court proceedings, these may, under certain circumstances, be covered from state funds (legal aid).

-If the matter pertains to a simple undisputed debt or e.g. an eviction, the contents of the application for a summons need not be as detailed as in disputed cases.
+If the matter pertains to a simple undisputed debt or an eviction, for example, the contents of the application for a summons need not be as detailed as in disputed cases.
 Nor does the application for a summons need to contain information on the evidence in that case.

-Persons who file applications for a summons often, for instance professional collection agencies, may file these also electronically.
-More information about electronic filing of applications for a summons.
+Those who file applications for a summons often, for instance professional debt collection agencies, may also file these by using a closed data transmission system.